archiejs/archiejs-docs/modules.md

 ## Modules are different from npm modules

 The difference with npm modules is that archiejs modules are a place for your business logic.
-They have interdependencies (provide and consume relationships) with other archiejs modules, which are specified in package.json files (using a new plugin keyword).
+They have interdependencies (provide and consume relationships) with other archiejs modules, which are specified in their package.json files (using a new plugin keyword) and in a project wide js or json (which reads the dependency tree).

 Modules (ArchieJS) can have a lifecycle (ex. modules are initialized in the right sequence when your application starts).
 If one of the modules is missing, a flag is raised even before the application starts running.
 Modules are also like java packages in some regards - ie. they expose some specific functions, while hide the others.